What is RSOC and How Does It Work: The Ultimate Guide

 RSOC Best Practices

-We’ve put together some best practices based on Google’s recommendations, as well as our general experience.
+Here are the top RSOC best practices, based on Google’s recommendations as well as our general experience.

 Throughout this article, we’ve highlighted how important the user experience is within RSOC.
 This should be your main focus when optimizing your content page.
 If you have control over the page, you need to strive to create high quality content.
 This means having an attention-grabbing headline and writing text that actually brings value to your visitors and is informative (e.g., sharing tips, reviews).
+Put special focus on the first paragraph of your article.
 You also need to write a good amount of content per article to improve performance.

 The related keyword block also needs to be optimized for better results.
 After all, you ultimately want users to click on one of these keywords.
 They should be interesting enough to drive clicks, but avoid misleading or deceiving the user.
 The keyword block should be placed somewhere visible, generally after the introduction to the article.

 Finally, the website should appear professional and have an intuitive layout that will keep the user engaged.
-Below, we give some tips on how to create such a page with LanderLab
+Below, we give some tips on how to create a high-converting landing page using LanderLab.

 LanderLab.io is a drag-and-drop page builder that requires no coding or design skills.
 You can use it to build any kind of landing pages or websites, but for the purpose of this article we will highlight features related to content pages.